-It was wonderful having a three year old with us recently.
-Like so many of his generation, he was absolutely fascinated by all of our crystals and spent quite a bit of time amongst them.
+It was wonderful having our three-year-old grandson with us recently.
+Like so many of his generation, he was absolutely fascinated by all of our crystals.
+He also spent quite a bit of time amongst them.
 We noticed how gently and respectfully he handled them, so it was no problem to let him loose amongst them.

-He joined us at the markets and early in the morning we shouted him a couple of crystals and a lucky dip.
-Typically and like so many other kids, he got excited and his eyes lit-up in anticipation as he opened it.
+He joined us at the markets early in the morning.
+So we shouted him a couple of crystals and a lucky dip.
+Typically and like so many other kids, he got excited.
+Whatsmore his eyes lit up in anticipation as he opened it.
 You would have thought he won the lottery as he showed off his new acquisition.
 He also decided he wanted to be a customer.
-So with some pocket money he got from his dad, he delighted in his buying spree.
+So with some pocket money, he got from his dad, he delighted in his buying spree.
 Typically, his choices were motivated by colour and sparkle, a very legitimate method for choosing your crystals.
-No doubt as he grows older he will make more considered selections, but you can’t beat a first impression and a bit of brightness and shine.
+No doubt as he grows older he will make more considered selections.
+But you can’t beat a first impression and a bit of brightness and shine.